Container-Acceleration-Services-NA/best-practices/health-probes-best-practices.md

 If configured poorly without accounting for variance within the application, health probes can cause issues for your service and impact availability.

 1. Startup probe - checks if the container application has started.
+It disables the liveness and readiness probes until it succeeds.
 Stops at the first success.
 If it fails, the container is killed and subject to pod's ```restartPolicy```.
-It disables the liveness and readiness probes until it succeeds
+    - Use this when you have an application with a long startup or initialization time.
+    - Make sure the ```failureThreshold * periodSeconds```[is long enough to cover the applications worse case startup time.](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-startup-probes)
 2. Readiness probe -  checks if the container application is available/ready to receive requests.
 If it fails traffic will not be routed by the service to the container.
 It runs through out the lifetime of the application on every ```periodSeconds```.If it failes, it does not restart your application but will take it off lb rotation.
     - increase the ```failureThreshold``` above the default count of 3 to avoid the probe failing prematurely due to temporary latency issues.
     - If it is checking for external dependencies make sure the ```timeoutSeconds``` is long enough.